deeplearning4j/deeplearning4j-docs/deeplearningtranslated.md

 # Deep Learning in Other Languages

 Deep learning goes by several names in English as well as other languages.
-A fuller, more precise term is deep, artificial neural networks.
+A more precise term is artificial neural networks.

 Below, we'll define the following terms in order for each language.